 If you want to modify a car or build a nonroadgoing car then the MSA requirements are a lot more involved.
-The regulations are all in the 'Blue Book' under section S. Speaking to other competitors is a great way to get the information you need.
+The regulations are all in the 'Blue Book' but speaking to other competitors is a great way to get the information you need.
 The HSA has members competing in most classes and someone should be able to help you.
-So either come along to an event and have a chat, use the 'Ask and Expert' feature on the HSA website or join the group and ask your questions there.
-If you want to buy a car already modified for Hillclimbing then you should ensure that any non-roadgoing car has an MSA logbook or Vehicle Passport.
-Logbooks and Passports are essential for non-roadgoing competition cars.
-Although they are easy to obtain, buying a car with one gives some security that it meets the specific regulations.
+So either come along to an event and have a chat or use the 'Ask and Expert' feature on the HSA website.

+If you want to buy a car already modified for Hill-climbing then you should ensure that any non-roadgoing car has an MSA logbook.
+Logbooks are essential for non-roadgoing competing cars.
+Although they are easy to obtain, buying a